England at the FIFA World Cup: Spain 1982

 1982 saw the first time where the European Qualifying Rounds were divided into groups of five teams, where the top two teams qualify for the World Cup.
 Greenwood used his second chance and took England to Spain by finishing second behind Hungary and above Romania, Switzerland and Norway.

-At the finals, England won all three group games for the first time, defeating France 3–1, with a brace from Bryan Robson, before beating Czechoslovakia 2–0, with a Jozef Barmos own goal, and World Cup newcomers Kuwait 1–0, thanks to a Trevor Francis goal.
+At the finals, England won all three group games for the first time, defeating France 3–1, with a brace from Bryan Robson, before beating Czechoslovakia 2–0, with a Jozef Barmos own goal, and World Cup newcomers Kuwait 1–0, with a goal from Trevor Francis.

 The next round saw a second group stage consisting of three teams, a first-time event at the World Cup.
 England drew with West Germany 0–0 and after the Germans beat Spain 2–1, England then had to beat Spain with a two-goal difference to progress to the next round.
 England, however, only managed a 0–0 draw against the Spanish.
 England remained unbeaten at the end of the tournament.
 After the World Cup, Ron Greenwood's time as England manager ended, and he was replaced by Bobby Robson.